Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 <!-- #endregion -->

 <!-- #region deletable=true editable=true -->
 Doing selections like in the previous example can be done, but there is also a better and more flexible way of selecting data using so called `.loc` label-indexing.
-As the name implies, `loc` selects data based on axis labels (row and column labels).
-This does not necesssarily tell much to you at this point, but `loc` makes it possible to conduct more specific selections, such as allowing you to choose which columns are chosen when selecting a subset of rows.
+As the name implies, `.loc` selects data based on axis labels (row and column labels).
+This does not necesssarily tell much to you at this point, but `.loc` makes it possible to conduct more specific selections, such as allowing you to choose which columns are chosen when selecting a subset of rows.
 It also makes possible to benefit from row labels that are not necessarily sequantial numbers (as with all our examples thus far), but they can represent other objects as well, such as dates or timestamps.
-Hence, `loc` can become very handy when working with timeseries data (we will learn more about this later).
+Hence, `.loc` can become very handy when working with timeseries data (we will learn more about this later).

-Let's test the `loc` label-indexing by selecting temperature values from column `TEMP` using rows 0-5:
+Let's test the `.loc` label-indexing by selecting temperature values from column `TEMP` using rows 0-5:
 <!-- #endregion -->

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}